 We have supply chains and outsource some of our services.
-We are aware of our tier 1 suppliers and are undergoing a process to map them according to their risk.
+We are aware of our tier 1 suppliers and continue to process map them according to their risk.

 The Council engages with other organisations to share knowledge and learn from experiences.
 These organisations include unions, the Hertfordshire Modern Slavery Partnership, charities and other local authorities.